© Crown copyright 2021

 - leather or feathers - for example, for pillows

-- soaps, biodiesel or cosmetics from rendered fat, oil or grease
+- soaps, cosmetics from rendered fat, oil or grease

 Biochemical processing does not include anaerobic digestion or production of bioethanol through fermentation.